-There are many CAD software applications
+There are many CAD software applications.
+These replicate

 the old drafting board as a means to draw and create designs.
 As CAD

 applications run on computers they provide a great deal more functionality than

 a drafting board -- and a great deal more complexity.
 The lines and text